-As a Michigan drivers license reinstatement attorney, I specialize in issues involving alcohol and drugs, most of that involving Drunk Driving.
-Beyond my legal education, I am also formally involved in the post-graduate, University level study of alcohol and addiction issues.
-This makes me unique amongst Attorneys, and gives me such a huge advantage in handling Michigan license restoration cases, where recovery from such problems is the central focus, that I Guarantee I’ll win any case I take.
-That also makes me unique amongst Lawyers….
+This makes me unique amongst lawyers, and gives me such a huge advantage in handling Michigan license restoration cases, where recovery from alcohol (or drug) problems is THE central focus, that I guarantee to win every case I take.

 That’s the upside.

-- In a DUI charge where a person has refused the chemical breath (Breathalyzer) test and has his or her License Suspended, or
+- In a DUI charge where a person has refused the chemical breath (breathalyzer) test and has his or her license suspended, or

-It’s important to know that a DUI or Drug Possession Suspension is very different from a Revocation for multiple DUI convictions.
-The key difference turns upon the status of the Driver’s License, and that depends precisely upon whether the License has been “Suspended” or “Revoked.”
+It’s important to know that a DUI or drug possession suspension is very different from a revocation for multiple DUI convictions.
+The key difference turns upon the status of the driver’s license, and that depends precisely upon whether the license has been “suspended” or “revoked.”
 The specific term is important here:

 If you’ve had at least 2 DUI convictions within 7 years, or 3 within 10 years, and you’ve quit drinking, then I’m your guy.
-As far as that goes, it doesn’t matter how bad your Record looks.
-A number of years ago, I had a Client with 13 DUI’s on his Driving Record and I won his case the first time around.
+As far as that goes, it doesn’t matter how bad you might think your record looks.
+A few of years ago, I had a Client with 13 DUI’s on his driving record and I won his case the first time around.